tylernathanreed/jira-client-php/docs/schema/workflow-scheme-usage-dto.md

-# Workflow Scheme Usage D T O
+# Workflow Scheme Usage DTO

 Workflow schemes using the workflow.